Changing food for cats

 - Day 5 and 6: 25% old and 75% new food

-- from day 7: 100% new food
+- from the 7th day: 100% new food

-Does your cat spurn any food you put in front of it and only wants to eat what it already knows?
+Your cat spurns any food you put in front of it and only wants to eat what it already knows?
 The rejection of new food doesn't have to have anything to do with the taste.
 Your cat certainly doesn't want to annoy you either.
 The reason for its refusal to eat is the so-called food imprinting that it learned as a small kitten.
 Kittens learn from their mother which food is edible and acceptable as food.
 If you now want to switch to a new food like KATTOVIT, it can happen that your cat labels it as "inedible".
 The change from dry to wet food in particular presents cat owners with major challenges.
 It can help to mix wet and dry food at first before switching completely to wet food.
 Feeding your cat by hand is also a good trick to get it used to a new food.
 It also strengthens the bond with your house cat.

 Checklist: With these 5 tips, changing food becomes child's play